giga-lens/gigalens/docs/_sources/model-spec.rst.txt

 a model ought to be a 'story for how the observed data was generated'.
 A model for a gravitational lensing system is comprised of two components:

     a.
-A parameterized physical model for the lensing system.
-This is a model for the mass profile of the main lens, potentially a model the effects of any nearby interlopers, and a model for the light of both the lens and source.
+A parameterized physical model for the lensing system, consisting of a model for the mass profile of the main lens, potentially a model for the effects of any nearby interlopers, and a model for the light of both the lens and source.

     b.
 A probabilistic model, that consists of a prior for the physical parameters, as well as a likelihood function.
 Defining a likelihood requires a noise model, which for most purposes